 Hypotension, or low blood pressure, can be caused by a wide range of factors.
 One of these factors is allergic reactions.

-When someone goes into anaphylactic shock, hypotension is associated with symptoms such as weakness, dizziness, blurred vision and loss of consciousness.
+When someone goes into anaphylactic shock, they can begin to exhibit symptoms associated with hypotension, such as weakness, dizziness, blurred vision, and loss of consciousness.

 Hypotension is low blood pressure.
 It means that the pressure of blood circulating around the body is lower than normal or lower than expected.

 Anaphylaxis is the most severe type of allergic reaction.
-Allergic reactions occur when someone’s immune system overreacts to an allergen that is generally harmless to other people.
+An allergic reaction, in turn, occurs when a person’s immune system overreacts to an allergen, or "trigger", that is generally harmless to other people.